TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 2/2 Corinthians 2.15.md

 ---

-For we are a sweet savor of Christ unto God, in them that are saved, and in them that perish;
+For we are a sweet aroma of Christ to God, in those who are saved, and in those who perish;